Griswold Cookware

 Brenda Bernstein, master cake-maker-froster.
 Photo by Chris Kendall.

-Brenda Bernstein lamb cake made in a Griswold vintage cast iron mold sheep
+Frosted Griswold lamb cake made in vintage cast iron cake mold.

 Linda’s First Try